 Teaching about the first Thanksgiving to kindergartners or any young children can be difficult.
 One way to teach this topic is by reading and discussing picture books about the first Thanksgiving.
 The Very First Thanksgiving Day by Rhonda Gowler Greene is one such book.
 We have also created a great resource for kindergarten which explains the first Thanksgiving (and more) in kid friendly terms.
 Keep reading to find out more.

 If you want a more academic Social Studies unit complete with google slides and printables, 4 Kinder Teachers created an engaging Thanksgiving Unit for Kindergarten.
 This 3-day unit focuses on The First Thanksgiving, How People Celebrate Thanksgiving, and Being Thankful.
 It is a great way to teach your students (Pre-k through 1st) all about Thanksgiving.
 Each lesson comes with its own adorable google slide presentation and Thanksgiving kindergarten worksheets which include differentiated writing templates.
+And, of course, Thanksgiving lesson plans for kindergarten are included in this resource.
 (This unit can be taught virtually for those of you on remote learning.)
 Throw in the craft of your choice along with movement activities and great children’s books and you’ll have one fun, engaging Thanksgiving!

 More Fun Thanksgiving Products from 4 Kinder Teachers

-Here are some more products we created to make your Thanksgiving for Kindergarten week extra exciting!
+Here are some more Thanksgiving projects for kindegarten to make your week extra exciting!

 Giving Thanks Book and Thankful Book Craft

 Giving Thanks A Native American Good Morning Message by Chief Jake Swamp, is a beautifully illustrated book with a message of thanks for all that Mother Earth provides.
 If you don’t own this book, here is an animated reading by the author.
-This book pairs perfectly with our Thankful Book which is also about giving thanks to our wonderful Earth.
+This book pairs perfectly with our Thankful Book which is also about giving thanks to our wonderful Earth, one of my favorite kindergarten Thanksgiving activies.

 Thanksgiving Math Games